krishna-surisetty/abstraction/README.md

 # Abstraction in OOP

 A class as a blueprint defines what fields and methods it has.
 Not every method or logic that is used in implementing a method or a field need to known to other classes.
-To achieve this we use access modifiers using which we can provide access only to necessary methods or fields that are required for other classes
+To achieve this we use interfaces and abstract classes usually

 # Abstraction Types